josephburnett/cljm/README.md

 ## References

-Other projects:
+Overtone (http://overtone.github.io/) -- "Overtone is an open source audio environment designed to explore new musical ideas from synthesis and sampling to instrument building, live-coding and collaborative jamming."

-Leipzip (www.github.com/ctford/leipzig) -- This one is way more mature and has a lot of music theory built in.
+Leipzip (https://github.com/ctford/leipzig) -- This one is way more mature and has a lot of music theory built in.

 Hummingbird Notation (www.hummingbirdnotation.com) -- This is a brillant new take on musical notation that easier to read and write.